DeveloperCielo/developercielo.github.io/_i18n/en/_posts/edi/2020-05-13-edi-extrato-eletronico.md

 # File transmission and resending

-For customers who do not use a third-party reconciliation service, files can be received as follows: download from the Cielo website [www.cielo.com.br](http://www.cielo.com.br).
-After logging in to the website, the files are available under **Services > Access Electronic Statement**.
+For customers who do not use a third-party reconciliation service, files can be received as follows: download from the Cielo website www.cielo.com.br.
+After logging in to the website, the files are available under  **Sales and Receivables guide > Resources > Electronic Statement > Sending and Receiving**. ​For customers who use a market reconciliation provider, the entire process of requesting and sending statements is carried out directly by the reconciler.​
 ​
 For customers who use a market reconciliation provider, the entire process of requesting and sending statements is carried out directly by the reconciler.